adamaaronson/swordsmith/python/README.md

 ## MinlookBackjumpFiller

-Implementation of `Filler` that uses a minlook heuristic with backjumping.
+Implementation of `Filler` that uses a minlook heuristic with backjumping, as described in Ginsberg et al's 1990 paper [Search Lessons Learned from Crossword Puzzles](https://www.aaai.org/Papers/AAAI/1990/AAAI90-032.pdf).

 ### Fields
 - `k`